Vatrion/VSCode-Cursor-WindSurf-MalCode-Detector-Extension/README.md

     -   **Mixed Scripts**: Highlights lines with characters from multiple scripts (e.g., Latin and Cyrillic).
 -   **Configurable**: Customize deny list paths and toggle real-time scanning through VS Code settings.

-## Installation (from VS Code Marketplace)

-1. Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the square icon in the sidebar or pressing `Ctrl+Shift+X` (`Cmd+Shift+X` on macOS).
-3. Search for "MalCode Detector for VSCode-Cursor-Windsurf IDE".
-4. Click "Install" on the extension published by "Vatrion".
-5. The extension will be activated automatically.

 ## Usage

 Once installed, the "Cursor Deny List Malcode Detector" works in the background: